MiliC01/SQL-Business-Analysis/README.md

 We start by downloading the data sets from Kaggle and uploading them to a new database called Business Analysis.
 We add the data sets by right-clicking the database type and under the [Tasks] tab select [import data...]
 ![importing the data sets](https://github.com/MiliC01/SQL-Business-Analysis/blob/main/SQLBAProj/Screenshot%20(769).png?raw=true)

+On the SQL Server Import and Export Wizard we select Microsoft Excel as the Data source option and select the file path where the Excel document is stored in File Explorer.

 first view the data set for 2019 and 2020

 # Data Analysis